 Air monitoring station

 The station started operating in July 1995 and was officially opened by the Minister for Environment and Heritage, Tom Barton, MLA on December, 14 1995.
 Monitoring conducted since then at the research station has resulted in a unique database of of particle size distribution in the size range from nanometer to about 30 micrometers.
+Learn more about the Air monitoring station.

 The bioaerosol unit conducts experiments on biological aerosol particles, their transport, viability and re-dispersion processes.
 Our newly developed Wet Aerosol Investigation Rig (WAIR) has attracted international interest and we’re now working with researchers from the University of Hong Kong, The Hong Kong University of Science and Technology and Ben-Gurion University.